From Jar to native cross-platform Java with pipeline

 GitHub artifact is stored as a ZIP.
 After uploading and downloading a file with artifact actions, you are left with the same file with its original name.

 This is the end of the pipeline.
 Be aware, however, that I omitted some lines.
-I will get to them shortly.
-So, sit back and dive into the details.
+I will get to them now.

 The initial intent was to build the bootJar and to upload it as an artifact.
 The native-and-electron job could download it and build native from a JAR instead of compiling from source.
 If you try this, you will be met with: